neerajM3958/SFTP4j/readme.md

         SFTP4j is a java based sftp client developed over SSHJ library.
 It provides easy CLI interface, similar to default sftp client. it supports get, put, rm, mkdirs, read, ls, cd, pwd commands.
-        All function supports Regular Expressions for filtering files. get and put functions can up/dowloading directories. rm and mkdirs function work in a recursive manner. read function can print content of file to output.
+        All function supports Regular Expressions for filtering files. get and put functions can up/download directories. rm and mkdirs function work in a recursive manner. read function can print content of file to output.
-        Save as well as encrypt credentials and also credentials can be passed through arguements.
+        Save as well as encrypt credentials and also credentials can be passed as arguements for the purpose of Automation.

         ---THIS LIBRARY ALSO PROVIDE PROGRAMABLE INTERFACE---